hipe/tmx/zerk/doc/issues/051-the-feature-branch-structure-pattern.md

 comparable to platform `Hash#key?`.

-the idea is it results in yes/no based solely on whether this reference (a symbol, probably) is stored in the operator branch (associated with some loadable trueish business value).
+the idea is it results in yes/no based solely on whether this reference (a symbol, probably) is stored in the feature branch (associated with some loadable trueish business value).

 the only reason to expose such a method and not just use `lookup_softly`